Comments have been an integral part of the WordPress platform since it forked from b2/cafelog in 2003.

 wpDiscuz is a WordPress plugin that builds upon the default WordPress comment system with dozens of new features.

-It allows you to customise, well, just about everything.
+It allows you to customize, well, just about everything.
 You can modify the form structure, adjust styling, cache Gravatar images, display live updates, and more.

 Engagement with readers is improved significantly with features such as subscriptions, social media logins, and social media sharing.